Spectral analysis on standard locally homogeneous spaces

 whenever $\Gamma\subset L=\U(1,1)$.
 By \cite[Th.\,3.8 \& 9.9]{kk16}, the set $\Spec_d(X_{\Gamma})_{\I}$ is infinite as soon as $\Gamma$ is sharp (a strong form of proper discontinuity, see \cite[Def.\,4.2]{kk16}); this includes the case that $X_{\Gamma}$ is standard; more precisely, there exists $k_0\in\N$ such that

 if $-1\notin\Gamma$, and the same holds with $\N$ replaced by $2\N$ if $-1\in\Gamma$.

-Finally, $0$ is contained in $\Spec_d(X_{\Gamma})_{\II}$ if and only if the trivial one-dimen\-sional representation~$\mathbf{1}$ contributes to the $L^2$-spectrum, which happens if and only if the constant function on~$X_{\Gamma}$ is square integrable (see Proposition~\ref{prop:type-I-II} below for details), namely, $\mathrm{vol}(X_{\Gamma})<+\infty$.
+Finally, $0$ is contained in $\Spec_d(X_{\Gamma})_{\II}$ if and only if the trivial one-dimen\-sional representation~$\mathbf{1}$ contributes to the $L^2$-spectrum, which happens if and only if the constant function on~$X_{\Gamma}$ is square-integrable (see Proposition~\ref{prop:type-I-II} below for details), namely, $\mathrm{vol}(X_{\Gamma})<+\infty$.
 This completes the proof of Proposition~\ref{prop:AdS-I-II}.

 \begin{remark} We may compare the example of $X=\AdS^3$ with the classical Riemannian example of $X=G/H=\SL(2,\R)/\SO(2)$.
 In the latter case, $\Spec_d(X_{\Gamma})_{\I} = \emptyset$ and $\Spec_d(X_{\Gamma})_{\II} \subset (-\infty,0]$ for any discrete subgroup $\Gamma$ of~$G$ (see Remark~\ref{rem:Gamma-torsion}), and Selberg's $\frac{1}{4}$ Conjecture asserts that $\Spec_d(X_{\Gamma})_{\II} \subset (-\infty,-1/4]$ if $\Gamma$ is a congruence subgroup, namely, complementary series representations $\pi_{\lambda}$ do not contribute to the discrete spectrum. \end{remark}